Skip to main content

 Examples

-1. Here's an example of cutting a long sentence from more than 40 words to fewer than 20 words:
+1. This is an example of cutting a long sentence from more than 40 words to one with fewer than 20 words.
+You should note that a sentence can be grammatically correct but still too long for most media writing purposes.

 TOO LONG: My morning routine is like most people's because I do basic things like get out of bed, get a drink of water, put my glasses on, head to the kitchen to make coffee, and sit down with my phone at the kitchen table.

-The second version tells the same story in about half the words.
+The second version conveys the same ideas in about half the words.

-2. The following is an example with two ideas crammed into one sentence.
+2. The following is an example of how you might unpack two ideas crammed into one sentence.

 TOO MANY IDEAS: He actually loved white bread, but he drove a Mustang.

 BETTER: He loved white bread, but he was not boring.
-He sped around town in a Mustang most days.
+He sped around town in a Mustang at all hours.

-3. The following example demonstrates why it's better to use the active voice.
+3. The following example demonstrates why it is better to use the active voice.
 In grammar, "voice" refers to whether the subject is acting on something or being acted upon.

 PASSIVE, WEAK: He was hit in the jaw by the bouncer's right fist.

-BETTER: The bouncer hit him in the jaw with a left jab that left him stunned like Jake Paul.
+BETTER: The bouncer hit him in the jaw with a right jab.

 The better example depicts a person actively punching someone else.
 It is clear from the start of the sentence who punched whom.
-If you visualize the PASSIVE, WEAK example, it is not clear until the end of the sentence what the action was.
+If you visualize the PASSIVE, WEAK example, it is not clear until the end of the sentence that a punch was thrown.

 4. The following example uses too many figures of speech.